 - While running errands, do they become confused or lost?

-- Do they become unfamiliar in their surroundings, unable to recall where they are or why they are there?
+- Do they become unfamiliar with their surroundings, unable to recall where they are or why they are there?

 Memory support care in a skilled nursing community is typically for individuals in the advanced stages of memory loss, in which their thought and body processes are compromised to the point of needing hands-on, skilled nursing care.
 These services are typically paid for out-of-pocket or through long-term care insurance.